puppetlabs/puppetlabs-inifile/README.markdown

 ##### `setting`

-*Required.* Designates a setting to manage within the specified INI file and section.
+*Optional.* Designates a section of the specified INI file containing the setting to manage.
+To manage a global setting (at the beginning of the file, before any named sections) enter "".
+Defaults to "".
 Valid options: a string.

 ##### `value`